There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 They are also found up north into Canada and southern Quebec.
 So they aren’t just types of beetles in Massachusetts alone; they are worldwide!

-Though it is not known whether or not this beetle is limited to just those areas, the Shining Leaf Chafer can be identified by the antennae with four segments with two rows of fringe at the tip.
+Though it is unknown whether or not this beetle is limited to just those areas, the Shining Leaf Chafer can be identified by the antennae with four segments with two rows of fringe at the tip.

 21. Seven-spotted Lady Beetle